Charlie Kirk was murdered because someone felt his “hateful” speech should be silenced.

 The principle of individual rights is not a gift from “God” or the government, nor is it a matter of mere preference or opinion.
 Rather, it is a truth that anyone can grasp—if he observes reality, uses reason, and refuses to pretend that feelings, faith, or consensus are means of knowledge.

-Although there is no evidence to support the notion that murdering people or initiating force against them is good, there is a world of evidence to support the idea that in order for human beings to survive and thrive, they must use reason, produce life-serving goods and services, trade value for value by mutual consent to mutual benefit, and refrain from initiating force against one another—so that everyone can live his life as he sees fit.
+Although there is no evidence to support the notion that murdering people or initiating force against them is good, a world of evidence supports the idea that in order to survive and thrive as human beings, we must use reason, produce life-serving goods and services, trade value for value by mutual consent to mutual benefit, and refrain from initiating force against one another—so that everyone can live his life as he sees fit.

 In light of such observations and truths, we can draw a vital conclusion.
-Human beings can achieve a civilized society only to the extent that we recognize and uphold two fundamental principles:
+We can achieve a civilized society only to the extent that we recognize and uphold two fundamental principles:

 Reason is man’s only means of knowledge, his proper guide to action, and his basic means of living.

-The initiation of physical force against human beings is factually immoral and properly illegal—because, to the extent that force is used against a person, it stops him from acting in accordance with his basic means of living: the judgment of his reasoning mind.
+Initiating physical force against human beings is factually immoral and properly illegal—because to the extent that force is used against a person, it stops him from acting in accordance with his basic means of living: the judgment of his reasoning mind.

 The measure of a society’s civility is precisely the extent to which its citizens and government recognize and uphold these principles.